 "I am the staff governor for Clayton-le-Woods CE Primary school.
-I'm responsible for several areas in school: SENDCO, Deputy DSL and KS2 Leader.
-I teach full time in Y5, whilst also leading Maths across school.
-I have been a proud member of the Clayton-le-Woods family for 8 years as of 2021 and couldn't wish to work within a better school."
+I'm responsible for several areas in school including: SENDCO, Deputy DSL and KS2 Leader.
+I teach part time in Y3, whilst also leading Maths across school.
+I have now been a proud member of the Clayton-le-Woods family for 10 years as of 2022."

 Debbie Blanchard, Local Authority Governor

 "I am a career civil servant, working in digital government.
 I am committed to making the school the best it can be for the children and the local community, and am really proud to be part of the governing body.
 I chair the Teaching and Learning Committee, and am the linked governor for wider curriculum."

 Clerk to the Governors is Bernard Golding